 There Are Times You Wish, For The Smaller Films, They Didn’t Just Flash A Moment Or Scene

 For example, we saw “Gun Hill Road,” an indie trans film, amongst the many featured, and if I didn’t see it long ago, I wouldn’t have known what film popped up.
-And there are multiple instances where, as noted above, some get a nod, just to be included, but you could easily blink and miss that moment.
+And there are multiple instances where some get a nod, just to be included, but you could easily blink and miss that moment.

 There Aren’t Many Young Voices